Postgraduate Diploma in Nursing (Mental Health)

 The aim of this course is to produce autonomous, resilient analytical, critical thinking nurses with the ability to lead and work in a variety of settings yet maintaining the unique nature of their field of practice.

 Alongside the theoretical underpinnings of nursing, this course utilises simulation to facilitate an understanding of the art of nursing and to learn and practice of nursing skills and procedures.
 In addition, simulation offers the opportunity to rehearse interpersonal skills, to understand and demonstrate professionalism and the ability to maintain service, user dignity and respect.
 Working alongside practice partners, students will become proficient in a wide range of nursing skills and procedures measured and assessed against the standards of proficiencies for registered nurses.
 On completion of the course, students will be able to apply for registration with the NMC.
-Additionally, there is an optional 3rd year available to obtain an MSc in Nursing.
+Additionally, there is an optional 3rd year available to obtain an MSc in Professional Practice.

 Registrants will be knowledgeable in the core nursing skills with an ability to adopt a critical approach in applying these to their field of practice.
 This course is available for current NMC registrants wanting to obtain dual qualification in another field of practice.